Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Calibration of Wind Speed and Energy Price Model

-The denominator in the cosine functions reflects the daily, half-daily and yearly components of the data respectively.
+The denominator in the cosine functions reflects the daily, half-daily and yearly components of the data.
 The choice of these functions is motivated by the patterns in the data.
-Wind speeds are commonly higher in winter compared to summer month.
+Wind speeds are commonly higher in winter compared to summer.
 This fact is also reflected in the daily variations, where wind is slower at night and faster during the day.
-Electricity prices need to adjust to the changing weather conditions, especially with regard to renewable energy resulting in a yearly trend.
-This adjustments are also needed on a daily scale arising due to day/night cycle of renewable energy sources.
-The price data also reveals that there is also need to include a half-daily trend, due to the fact that most electricity is used during two periods in a day.
-Firstly in the morning when people wake up and in the afternoon (people return from work).
+Electricity prices need to adjust to the changing weather conditions, especially with regard to renewable energy resulting in a yearly seasonality.
+This adjustments are also needed on a daily scale, arising due to day-to-night cycle of renewable energy sources.
+The price data reveals that there is a need to include a half-daily trend, due to the fact that most electricity peak load is typically used during two periods in a day: in the morning (people wake up) and in the afternoon (people return from work).
 The fitted parameters for the seasonalites can be found in Table \ref{parameters seasonalities}.